 If you are a person with a disability, a family member caring for one, a caregiver, a social worker, or other professional (financial planner, insurance broker or lawyer), then Lifetime Networks should be part of your overall support plan.

-Lifetime Networks provides this service through a caring and professional facilitator who is in regular contact with the individual and manages their support network as it grows and evolves.
+Lifetime Networks provides this service through a caring and professional community connector who is in regular contact with the individual and manages their support network as it grows and evolves.

 How long has Lifetime Networks been around?

 Lifetime Networks was started in Ottawa in 1999 by a group of concerned parents.
 The organization merged with Citizen Advocacy Ottawa in 2010.

 PLAN (Planned Lifetime Advocacy Network in Vancouver) is a membership-based organization, established by and for families committed to ensuring the safety, security and well-being of their relatives with disabilities.

 What’s the connection between Lifetime Networks and Citizen Advocacy?

 Lifetime Networks is an affiliate of Planned Lifetime Advocacy Networks (PLAN), and is one of many affiliates throughout North America.
 Citizen Advocacy and Lifetime Networks are all about building relationships and supporting people with disabilities to live a good life.
 Social inclusion and full community participation are at the core of everything we do at Citizen Advocacy and Lifetime Networks.